tymyrddin/purple/source/docs/foundations/system-effectiveness/applying-sem.md

 SEM asks what model produced the over-permissioning.
 Usually it is something like "broad access is necessary for productivity" or "ownership of access review is unclear so we err toward permissiveness."
-If that model is not corrected, the same pattern of permissions will re-emerge in a different role, a different service, or a different team.
+If that model is not corrected, the same pattern of permissions re-emerges in a different role, a different service, or a different team.
 The YAML was not the problem.

-This applies to most recurring vulnerability classes.
+This applies to many recurring vulnerability classes.
 Secrets in source code persist because the model is "secret management is someone else's concern" and no safe alternative exists within the workflow.
 Unpatched systems persist because the model is "patching creates operational risk" and there is no mechanism for establishing that the risk of not patching is higher.
 Each class of recurring finding has a model underneath it.

 ## Incidents as evidence

-Instead of asking what broke in an incident, ask what belief was in place that made the outcome unsurprising in retrospect.
+Instead of asking what broke in an incident, the SEM question is what belief or assumption was in place that made the outcome unsurprising in retrospect.

 Secrets committed to a repository: the surface explanation is developer error.
 The SEM question is what model allowed this to seem like a low-risk action.
 Usually: "secrets handling is handled at the infrastructure level" (someone